 Some of the links on this website will earn an affiliate commission – at no extra cost to you.
 Without these affiliate commissions, I could not have kept this website running - I want to thank everyone that has supported me!
 Full details can be found at the Terms & Conditions Page

-The Gulf Air Lounge at Heathrow Terminal 4 is pretty decent.
+The Gulf Air Lounge is a Heathrow Terminal 4 Lounge.
 The lounge is a well-designed space with excellent runway views.
 My photo of the Gulf Air Dreamliner was spectacular!
 I was disappointed with the food however.

 It’s a perfectly acceptable place to spend an hour before your flight.
 I’m not sure I’d want to spend three hours here.